varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

     is declared.

   ``.path``	(``VCL >= 4.1``)

     The absolute path of a Unix domain socket at which a backend is listening.
-The file at that path must exist and must be accessible to Varnish at VCL load time, and it must be a socket.
+If the file at that path does not exist or is not accessible to Varnish at VCL load time, then the VCL compiler issues a warning, but does not fail.
+This makes it possible to start the UDS-listening peer, or set the socket file's permissions, after starting Varnish or loading VCL with a UDS backend.
+But the socket file must exist and have necessary permissions before the first connection is attempted, otherwise fetches will fail.
+If the file does exist and is accessible, then it must be a socket; otherwise the VCL load fails.
 One of ``.path`` or ``.host`` must be declared (but not both). ``.path`` may only be used in VCL since version 4.1.